Sales forecasting: 8 sales forecast techniques you can use today to predict your revenue

 To make matters easier for you, we have compiled a list of the eight most commonly used types of sales forecasting techniques.
 Some of these techniques will help you make short-term forecasting while others are more practical for long-term planning purposes.

-8 forecasting techniques that you can evaluate and apply
+8 forecast techniques that you can evaluate and apply

 If your goal is near-perfect sales forecasting, you have plenty of methods to iterate your sales projections so that you can benchmark the forecasting outcome of one method against another.
 Over time, you can run different forecasting methods to figure out which one works the best for you.